 - Current e-bike regulations

 - Classification of e-bikes

-Thank you to everyone who attended the March 13 Open House to learn about draft policy directions for e-bike and other e-mobility device use on Whistler’s trails.
+Thank you to the 75 community members, who attended the March 2019 open house, and to the 584 respondents, who completed the feedback survey on draft policy directions for e-bike and other e-mobility device use on Whistler’s trails.

 The Resort Municipality of Whistler (RMOW) is currently leading a project with the Whistler Centre for Sustainability to develop policies or regulations for the use of e-mobility devices on the Valley Trail and local recreation off-road trails managed by the RMOW, Whistler Off Road Cycling Association (WORCA), and Recreation Sites and Trails BC (provincial Crown Lands) within the boundaries of the Cheakamus Community Forest.